JB395/Bits-to-Target-and-Difficulty/README.md

 Console commands are given to a running Qtum Core wallet and provide additional information and control.
 Console commands and are required to operate the qtumd server wallet, which is a “headless” wallet with no graphical user interface.

-There are 125 console commands with some good references for the 112 inherited from bitcoin.
-There are 13 “hidden” commands that are used by developers and won’t show up in the “help” list.
+There are 136 console commands with some good references for the 112 inherited from bitcoin.
+In the total there are 13 “hidden” commands that are used by developers and won’t show up in the “help” list.

 XXXXX check numbers